You have to switch to the administrator account (root)

-There are multiple options how to install VMware tools on FreeBSD but I personally use Open VM Tools native FreeBSD package as using Open VM Tools is actually the latest VMware's recommendation for unix like systems which is the case of FreeBSD.
-The reason why I use Open VM Tools instead of VMtools delivered by VMware on ESXi hosts or VMware download site is that I can use default FreeBSD package management system (pkg) for simple deployment.
-It is fast, convenient and fully integrated with standard operating system update and upgrade procedures.
+There are multiple options for how to install VMware tools on FreeBSD but I personally use Open VM Tools native FreeBSD package as using Open VM Tools is actually the latest VMware's recommendation for unix like systems which is the case of FreeBSD.
+The reason why I use Open VM Tools instead of VMtools delivered by VMware on ESXi hosts or VMware download sites is that I can use the default FreeBSD package management system (pkg) for simple deployment.
+It is fast, convenient, and fully integrated with standard operating system update and upgrade procedures.

-# You have to switch to administrator account (root)
+# You have to switch to the administrator account (root)

 su -l root

-# and install Open VM Tools by FreeBSD package manager
+# and unattended install of Open VM Tools by FreeBSD package manager